graylan0/gpt-llama-gui/README.md

 ### Configuring the JSON files:
 The script uses two JSON files to store settings and trideque prompts.
 These files can be edited to configure the behavior of the program.
 Here's a guide on how to edit these files:

-a. settings.json: This file contains the following settings:
+a. `settings.json`: This file contains the following settings:

-loop_count: The number of times to repeat the trideque prompts.
+`loop_count`: The number of times to repeat the trideque prompts.
 Set to -1 to run indefinitely.
-time_limit: The maximum time in seconds to generate a response using GPT-Neo.
+`time_limit`: The maximum time in seconds to generate a response using GPT-Neo.
 Set to a higher value for longer responses.

-b. trideque.json: This file contains a nested list of prompts to generate responses using GPT-Neo.
+b. `trideque.json`: This file contains a nested list of prompts to generate responses using GPT-Neo.
 Each prompt can be a single sentence or a longer paragraph.
 To add or remove prompts, simply edit the contents of the file using a text editor.

 Running the script:
 To run the script, open a command line or terminal window and navigate to the directory containing the Python script.
 Then, type the following command and press enter: